 Where Can I find Campus-wide Recycle, Compost, or Landfill Signage?

-Starting in Fall 2019, we’re rolling out new University-wide standard waste diversion signage for recycling, compostables, and landfill items.
+University-wide standard waste diversion signage for recycling, compostables, and landfill items is available here!

 What Can I Recycle Off-Campus?

-Off-campus students and City of Pittsburgh utilize Pittsburgh’s residential curbside recycling program, which mirrors Pitt’s in acceptable items.
+Off-campus students and City of Pittsburgh residents utilize Pittsburgh’s residential curbside recycling program, which mirrors Pitt’s in acceptable items.
 For more information on items you just don’t know are recyclable or not, check out Pennsylvania Resources Council and Recycle This Pittsburgh.

 If you rent off campus and your landlord has not provided with you with a container, the City of Pittsburgh has a landlord letter you can use.

 What About Plastics?